Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 7 - The Ottoman Empire.md

 - Timars—administrative and tax-collecting grants dispensed by the Sultan
 - Organized according to military structure
 	- Direct correspondence between rank, revenue, and military responsibility
-	- All timariots must dutifully collect taxes
+	- All timariots(grant receivers) must dutifully collect taxes
-		- Third party oversight by qadis to assure fairness and accountability
+		- Third party oversight by qadis (judges) to assure fairness and accountability
 - Inheritance of timar grants
+	- The larger the grant, the larger the tax revenue that must be returned.
+Usually meaning only a third of the revenue stays locally.
 	- Theoretically grant to be returned to the Sultan when a timariot dies
+		- But, the longer a timar stays in a family, the more entrenched the timariot power becomes, to the point of being able to ignore Sultan orders
 		- Eventually system also became susceptible to abuse

 Ethnic and Religious Communities—The Millet System
 - At first, religious or ethnic affiliation not a prerequisite for timar grants
 	- Local elites, Christian and Jewish, allowed to administer their own communities or millah (“nation” in Arabic)
+	- Expectation is that no matter your origin, you will stay loyal to the Sultan because of this.
 - Religious Tolerance
 	- Level of religious tolerance in stark contrast to that in European Christendom
 	- Overall, Ottoman rule was very accommodating to its dhimmi subjects
+		- Ottoman empire becomes a haven for persecuted religious individuals
+		- "Only in the Ottoman"
+		- Over half of the Ottoman peoples were not Muslim
 	- Yet, with decline, also came greater intolerance
 		- Division of (Askeri) ruling class and Reaya (ruled class) along religious lines
 		- By 18th century, greater discrimination against non-Muslim subjects